 In this web dossier, we will focus on three topics: the Western Balkans enlargement strategy; the conflicts in the Middle East (Jerusalem, Syria), the refugee crisis and the transatlantic tug-of-war.

 Israeli and Palestinians share a complex urban reality in Jerusalem.
-Appropriate and fair policies for both communities could help enhance the living environment in the city and the personal security of all its residents in order to reduce factors that exacerbate tension in the city such as the unilateral alteration of boundaries.
+Fair policies for both communities could help enhance the living environment in the city and the personal security of all its residents in order to reduce tensions in the city such as the unilateral alteration of boundaries.

 Jerusalem has seemingly forever been at the epicentre of conflicts in the Middle-East.
 The Israeli-Palestinian conflict has proven no different.
 Sovereignty over Jerusalem remains deeply contested between Israelis and Palestinians with both sides laying claim to the Haram al-Sharif / Temple Mount.